Email encryption for recipients without certificates

 Conclusion: organised chaos with legal obligations is best avoided!

 Even if our encryption products have the basic technical capability to easily issue certificates to third parties, we believe that password-based encryption for recipients without certificates is by far the best option.
-For exchanging confidential emails quickly and easily, Z1 SecureMail Gateway is the tried and trusted solution.
+For exchanging confidential emails quickly and easily, Z1 SecureMail Gateway with Z1 Messenger component is the tried and trusted solution.